 It became a federal holiday only as recently as 1971 when its date was moved from May 30 — chosen initially for the day flowers optimally bloom — to the last Monday in May to create a 3-day weekend.
 Some have claimed that this change, along with the addition of golf tournaments and car races, has eroded the remembrance of the holiday’s original purpose.

-Congress in December 2000 passed and the President signed into law “The National Moment of Remembrance Act,” to ensure those who sacrificed their lives for the country were not forgotten.
-At 3:00 p.m. local time, Americans are asked to take part in the National Moment of Remembrance, a time to pause in a moment of silence to honor those who have died serving the U.S.
+Congress in December 2000 passed, and the President signed “The National Moment of Remembrance Act” into law to ensure those who sacrificed their lives for the country were not forgotten.
+At 3:00 p.m. local time, Americans are asked to participate in the National Moment of Remembrance, a time to pause in a moment of silence to honor those who have died serving the U.S.

 World War II and Memorial Day

-Most people think of Memorial Day in reference to World War II; it remains in the memory of those still living from the time of that war.
-And for good reason: more people, American and otherwise, died worldwide in WWII — military and civilians — than in any other war in history, before or since.
+Most people think of Memorial Day in reference to World War II; it remains in the memory of those still living from that war.
+And for a good reason: more people, American and otherwise, died worldwide in WWII — military and civilians — than in any other war in history, before or since.
 This is depicted in the video linked below.